dimitri-edel/dte-workout-app/README.md

 [See Details of Testing Creating a Workout](#start-workout)

 [See Details of Testing Editing a Workout](#edit-workout)

 ---
+### Renaming a Workout

+#### View
+The View for renaming workouts is **RenameWorkout**.
+It renders a **WorkoutForm** upon a GET-Request.
+The POST-Request is processed in the usual way the form is validated.
+If it is valid, firstly it will be commit to the database.
+Secondly, the user will get redirected back to the **edit_workout.html** page.

+If the form is not valid a validation message will appear in the browser and form will not be submitted.

+---
+#### Template
+The template **rename_workout.html** is basically a copy of **create_workout.html** with a few minor changes.

+---
 ### Remove an Exercise from a Workout session